MicrosoftDocs/microsoft-community-training/microsoft-community-training/analytics/in-built-reports/overall-summary.md

 ## Insights on learner engagement and course completion

-This section  enables an admin to view course enrollment and completion over time, and popular courses by completion among the learners :
+This section  enables an admin to view course enrollment and completion over time, and popular courses by completion among learners :
 ![Courses completion](../../media/image%2835%29.png)

 ### Course enrollment/completion over time